Node.js SDK

 let chainPath = new Uint32Array([0, 3]);

-// Step 4: Combine the partial signatures into the final signature
+// Step 3: Combine the partial signatures into the final signature

-let [signature] = await tsmClient1.finalize(algorithms.ECDSA, [partialSignature1, partialSignature2, partialSignature3]);
+let [signature] = await tsmClient0.finalize(algorithms.ECDSA, partialSignatures);

-// Check that the signature is valid
+// Check that the signature is valid.

 let [,pk] = await tsmClient1.publicKey(algorithms.ECDSA, keyID, chainPath);